Elisha Hoffman: Works

+Hoffman also edited over 50 song books, including: The Evergreen, 1873; Spiritual Songs for Gospel Meetings and the Sunday School, 1878; Temperance Jewels (Boston, Massachusetts: Oliver Ditson & Company, 1879); Bells of Victory (Boston, Massachusetts: Oliver Ditson & Company, 1888); Pentecostal Hymns No. 1 (Chicago, Illinois: Hope Publishing Company, 1894); Favorite Gospel Songs: A Tune Book (Jersey City, New Jersey: J. N. Davis, 1894); and Jubilant Voices (Chicago, Illinois: Hope Publishing Company, 1907).

 In the vast majority of his compositions Hoffman is the author of both the words and music.
 In his composition, Hoffman sought to create songs for congregational worship.
 According to Hoffman, a hymn is "a lyric poem, reverently and devotionally conceived, which is designed to be sung and which expresses the worshipper's attitude toward God or God's purposes in human life.
 It should be simple and metrical in form, genuinely emotional, poetic and literary in style, spiritual in quality, and in its ideas so direct and so immediately apparent as to unify a congregation while singing it."
 Operating under this definition of a hymn, most of Hoffman's compositions are metrically simple (3/4 or 4/4).
 As per the majority of hymns, Hoffman's are also very simple in form, usually a collection of 8 or 16 bar stanzas separated by the return of a central refrain.

 The typical musical and lyrical style in which Hoffman composed can be seen in one of his most popular hymns "What a Wonderful Savior!"
 The piece is in common time and in the key of D major.
 The metre of this hymn is 8.6.8.6 or common metre.
 (The metre of a hymn refers to the syllables contained in each line of a stanza.
 Another of Hoffman's hymns, “Leaning on the Everlasting Arms,” is in a longer meter, 10.9.10.9.).
 As with many of Hoffman's hymns, the text of this hymn is fairly repetitive, however there are deep theological implications in the simple lyrics.